riazibrahim/Excel2DB/README.md

 # Excel To Database

-A tool for exporting an excel to an sqlite database by dynamically creating table
+A tool for exporting any excel table to an sqlite database by dynamically creating table based on column headers

 usage: excel2db.py [-h] -f INPUT_FOLDER -s INPUT_SHEET